NBI Reports

 Seconded by: Christina Spears

-Staff Contact: Douglas Curry
+Staff Contact: Governance

-The 2024 NCAE Representative Assembly requests that the Board Of Directors to support the NC Small Rural Schools Consortium (NCSRSC) Legislative Initiative to request a 21% increase for small school funding to assist with the funding cliff by: 1) allotting lobbying efforts at the General Assembly to address this request, 2) Providing logistical and financial aid to the 30 local NCAE affiliates in these school districts for distributing the proposal to their respective county Board of Commissioners and Senate and House representatives and, 3) using state and local NCAE publications to inform membership about this issue and how they can help with the cause.
+The 2024 NCAE Representative Assembly requests that the Board Of Directors to support the NC Small Rural Schools Consortium (NCSRSC) Legislative Initiative to request a 21% increase for small school funding to assist with the funding cliff by:

 Submitted by: Julio Morales